 The following questions were posed to the Doug Report by BikeRadar.com:

 1. When and why did you start the site?

-In 2006 I was a new member of the Swamis Cycling Club in Encinitas, CA. The club used an email service and a web site to communicate among its members.
+In 2006 I was a new member of a cycling club in Encinitas, CA. The club used an email service and a web site to communicate among its members.
 For some reason I felt that not enough cycling news was being shared with my new found riding buddies so I started posting links about race results, safety, training methods, rider news and the like.
 Pretty soon I think I was driving everyone crazy with all of my postings!

 To keep from being banned from email, I decided to put everything on a website.
 My very first post was in December, 2007.
 Looking back at those early archives, I am surprised at how primitive they look.
 Somewhat embarrassing.

 2. What inspires you to keep the site going?

 There is so much more to do.
 I would like to add topics, organize the history that comprises the archives, categorize the fitness sections and safety tips, expand the classified adverts, do more for the LBS's.
 So much to do but the daily news just keeps happening and won't let me work on new ideas.
 I guess having a lot to do keeps me inspired - and the fact that I find this "work" entirely satisfying.

 3. What’s your favorite aspect of the site?

 I like the daily dynamic of trying to stay current with the pulse of the cycling world.

 My goal is to bring more people into cycling, or to inspire cyclists to get out onto their bikes, by offering relevant information of enough variety that will in some way motivate them to start cycling.
 Searching out interesting news items, items that are safety related, or humorous, or just weird, makes the site fun to work on.